Brazilian Western

 Brazilian Western (Faroeste Caboclo) is a 2013 Brazilian crime drama film directed and produced by René Sampaio, starring Fabrício Boliveira, Isis Valverde and César Troncoso.

-It is based on the song of same name released by Brazilian rock band Legião Urbana in their 1987 Que País É Este album.
+It is based on the popular 9-minutes-long Brazilian song "Faroeste Caboclo", released by Brazilian rock band Legião Urbana in their 1987 Que País É Este album.
+Shootings for the film took place primarily in the Brazilian Central-West region, in Cidade Ocidental, Goiás.

-Originally set for a 2011 release, the film's production suffered many delays.
-Shootings for the film took place primarily in the Jardim ABC neighbourhood of Cidade Ocidental, Goiás, in which the city of Ceilândia, Distrito Federal was recreated as it was in the 1970s.
-Shootings of other cities and places mentioned in the song could be done in loco.
 The film was screened in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.

 Plot

 João do Santo Cristo (Fabrício Boliveira) was raised in the countryside of Bahia by his parents on a poor, small farm.
 His father was shot and killed by a police officer as a punishment for hurting the cop's brother, who was himself hurting João earlier for trying to steal candy.
 When João is older, his mother dies and he decides to leave home for Brasília, to meet a relative he discovered by looking at some old pictures.
 Before leaving town, however, he executes his father's killer and is caught by police at the bus stop.
 After doing time in prison, he is finally able to go to Brasília.

 Upon arriving in Brasília, he meets his cousin Pablo (César Troncoso) and start doing small illegal tasks for him, such as delivering drugs.
 Pablo also gives him weapons (including the Winchester 22 cited in the eponymous song).
 He also starts working at a local carpentry to earn some money.
 One of his drug delivery operations goes wrong and is stormed by the police.
 In order to escape, he manages to break into an apartment.
 There, he meets Maria Lúcia (Isis Valverde), a punk music enthusiast and daughter of a senator.
 Despite the circumstances, they end up falling in love after João visits her one more time and asks her out.

 When Maria Lúcia shows her friend the marijuana João can provide, they immediately like it and ask for more.
 This upsets Jeremias (Felipe Abib), the local drug dealer, and he tries to have João killed with the help of his partner and corrupt police officer Marco Aurélio (Antônio Calloni).
 Maria disapproves João's criminal activities and demands him to stop.
 He promises Maria he will stop committing crimes, but he and Pablo start a new drug empire in Brasília taking advantage of the better marijuana they can offer.